ukff/kyma-environment-broker/docs/contributor/01-20-swagger.md

-# Check API using Swagger
+# Check API Using Swagger

 Using the Swagger UI, you can visualize Kyma Environment Broker's (KEB's) APIs on a single page.